nkizito92/SimonSays/README.md

 Use Ctrl-C to stop

 ```
-You need to see `localhost:3000` this is what you'll need to copy and paste in your desired internet browser.
+You need to see `localhost:3000` this is what you'll need to run in the background.
+Next Open up the index.html folder and you see the game waiting for you to click start.
 ### Congrates You've Done It!!!